The Consumer Report benchmark study has reached its eighth edition, providing valuable insights into Romanian consumer behaviour.

 Among the most significant changes in consumer behaviour are: increased attention to prices, a decrease in weekly mobile phone activity and a decrease in time spent reading.

-Starcom România launches 2021 edition of the Consumer Report benchmark study, which analyses the behaviour of Romanian consumers in terms of purchasing preferences, consumption of online and offline content, home and away-from-home activities and use of technology.
+Starcom România launches the 2021 edition of the Consumer Report benchmark study, which analyses the behaviour of Romanian consumers’ purchasing preferences, consumption of online and offline content, home and away-from-home activities and use of technology.
 Now in its 8th edition, the study provides particularly valuable information for understanding consumers and their changing behaviour.

 The study considered four categories of consumers, as follows:

 Families with kids – families with children up to the age of 14, most of them aged 18-45;

 Teens – young people aged between 14 and 17, mostly students;